NEU20205988John/GraphBuilder/README.md

 - Support algorithms on forests

 ## Deploy and run

-If you want to use the packed executable, you can download it from the [release page](https://github.com/Linloir/GraphBuilder/releases)

 If you want to view the source code and run it from QT Creator, you might need: